symoon94/CSC352-QuizPrep/mid1.md

 	- sizeof operator is basically used when actual size of the object must be known.

-	- It returns the size, in bytes, of the object representation of "type".
+	- It returns the size, in bytes, of the object representation of __type__.

 	- Depending on the computer architecture, a byte may consist of 8 or more bits, the exact number provided as CHAR_BIT.